pkp/pkp-docs/translating-guide/en/customize-locale.md

 ![A list of locale files that can be edited.](./assets/translating-guide-custom-locale-localefiles.png)

-If you want to edit the locale files for a different language installed on your site, you will need to temporarily set it as the Primary Locale and then change the Primary Locale when you’re finished editing the locales.
+If you want to edit the locale files for a different language installed on your site, you will need to temporarily set it as the Primary Locale. **Be sure to change your Primary Locale back to your original Primary Locale as soon as you are done working**, as submissions and user registrations made while the Primary Locale is changed can be negatively impacted.

 ![Page under Website Settings where you can configure the Language settings.](./assets/translating-guide-primary-locale.png)